 All breading pigs (sows and boars) must be tested for trichinella.
 If you are not raising pigs in controlled housing then these must also be tested before they can go into the human food chain.

-The rules for the Trichinella testing of pigs are set out in regulation 2015/1375.
+The rules for the trichinella testing of pigs are set out in retained EU law, regulation 2015/1375.

 Controlled housing sets out standards such as pest control and safe feed storage to reduce the risk of pigs getting trichinella.

-European law allows your businesses to set-up a self-testing lab.
+UK law allows your businesses to set up a self-testing lab.
 This means you can test the pigs yourself to make sure they do not have trichinella.

 As a self-testing slaughterhouse you will have more control over the timescales for testing that suit you better.